 As a faculty we try to offer a wide range of theatre trips and visiting companies, either as part of the Drama curriculum or to complement the English curriculum.

-Most recently Year 11 students were offered the opportunity to see “A View From A Bridge” whilst year 12 and 13 students have been to see a variety of performances which have enriched their study of Theatre Studies and English Literature as well as popular University lecture days to enhance their subject knowledge for English Language.
+Most recently Year 11 students were offered the opportunity to see “Frankenstein” whilst year 12 and 13 students have been to see a variety of performances which have enriched their study of Theatre Studies and English Literature as well as popular University lecture days to enhance their subject knowledge for English Language.

 Within school, students can attend our popular creative writing or book groups or become a member of our growing and competitive debating society.

-The faculty also offers a popular film making course during activities week.
+The faculty also offers a popular film making course and Harry Potter week during Activities Week.